Vetean Health Identification Card (VHIC) Sample Image

 In-person

-1. Schedule an appointment with your Nearest VA medical center's enrollment coordinator.
+1. Schedule an appointment with your Nearest VA Medical Center's enrollment coordinator.

 2. Bring a valid Federal, state, or local government-issued photo ID showing your name, address, and date of birth to your appointment.